Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Morita Theorem for Adams graded dg categories and cluster categories

-We will be interested in dg categories with an additional grading, sometimes called an {\it Adams grading}.
-After collecting some basic definitions for the graded setting in the first subsection, we give a main result of this section which is a structure theorem of certain $\Z$-graded dg categories.
+We will be interested in dg categories with additional gradings, sometimes called {\it Adams gradings}.
+After collecting some basic definitions for the graded setting in the first subsection, we give the main result of this section which is a structure theorem of certain $\Z$-graded dg categories.
 Finally we apply the structure theorem for Calabi-Yau dg categories.